ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/jack/_posts/2018-11-11-entry-five.md

  two different versions of Unity.
 When I added the NavMesh Components to the project at home, I installed the "2018.2" version since my Unity editor was "2018.2.9f1".
-Upon opening the project at the IT, the components were incompatible as the Unity editor at the college was version "2018.1.6f1" and such would only support the "2018.1" NavMesh Components.
+Upon opening the project at the IT, the components were incompatible as the Unity editor at the college was version "2018.1.6f1" and as such would only support the "2018.1" NavMesh Components.

 Due to a lack of admin rights, I am unable to update the Unity editor at college to match my home version.
  To rectify the compatibility I removed the ".2" components and replaced them with their ".1" counterpart.